jancborchardt/gnome-shell-extensions/README.md

 # Remove Workspaces Sidebar

-A [Gnome Shell extension](http://extensions.gnome.org) to remove the right-side workspace thumbnails sidebar from the Activities overview.
+A [Gnome Shell extension](http://extensions.gnome.org/extension/387/remove-workspaces-sidebar/) to remove the right-side workspace thumbnails sidebar from the Activities overview.
 Perfect if you don't use workspaces.

 ## Installation

-Until the extension is approved and available online on the Gnome website, you can install it manually:
+Until the extension is approved and available online on the [Gnome extension platform](http://extensions.gnome.org/extension/387/remove-workspaces-sidebar/), you can install it manually:

 1. Go to the directory _~/.local/share/gnome-shell/extensions_
 2. Create a new folder _remove-workspaces-sidebar@jancborchardt.net_
 3. Put these files in there.
-That’s it.

-Maybe you need to enable the extension by installing gnome-tweak-tool.
-If this all sounds too complicated, wait for the extension to be approved and easily installable from the Gnome extensions platform.
+That's it.
+(Maybe you need to enable the extension by installing gnome-tweak-tool.)

 ## License (MIT)